 Around 1705, England witnessed the foundation of the very first insurance company known as the Amicable Society.
 From there, insurance businesses sprung up all over the UK and throughout the world.

 As society has evolved, so too has basic life insurance.
 We now have so many different types of life insurance such as whole life insurance, direct term, universal, final expense, variable, guaranteed issue, simplified issue, variable universal, the list goes on and on.
+There is even a variation of life insurance that pays a benefit when you are totally and permanently disabled, providing you with funds should you be unable to work again.
+Claims from this type of insurance can be difficult, especially at a time when you are not at your best, which is where companies like Curo can help.
+You can see more information about TPD insurance claims from Curo here.
 However, the meaning behind life insurance as a whole has not changed significantly.
 Life insurance is a way of seeking financial protection for your family when you lose your life.

 For the purposes of this post, we’ll take a look at direct term vs whole life insurance, so that it can be easier for you to decide what suits you best.

 In 2018, the LIMRA Insurance Barometer found out that almost 60% of Americans had registered for some form of insurance policies.
 In the same study, about half of all adults sought online information on life insurance in 2018.
 Meanwhile, 1 out of 5 Americans believes they still do not have enough insurance.
 All in all, these statistics tell you that awareness of life insurance is gaining momentum.